TSHA Committees

 • Meeting schedule: No regular meetings, Meetings in preparation of Annual Convention

-• Approximate time spent on projects per month: Convention volunteer hours in February 2024
+• Approximate time spent on projects per month: Annual Convention Volunteer Hours

 Member Engagement Committees